Mātaatua: Settlement

+Because much of the land in the Bay of Plenty was already settled, many members of the crew scattered further afield in search of land to settle.
+One of them, Taka travelled south across the desert plateau of Te Onetapu, but it was so cold that he died.
+His dogs survived and roamed wild in the region, coming to be known as nga kuri a Taka ('the dogs of Taka').

 Northland settlement

-Many accounts say that, from the Bay of Plenty, Puhi traveled northward in the Mātaatua, eventually reaching the Bay of Islands in Northland.
+Many accounts say that, from the Bay of Plenty, Puhi traveled northward in the Mātaatua and put to shore at the Takou stream in Matauri Bay in Northland.
 The Ngāpuhi people can trace their origins to this settlement.
 Tribes in both the Bay of Plenty and Northland agree that the final resting place of the Mātaatua was at Tākou Bay in the Bay of Islands.

 Legacy

 Many iwi can trace their origins to ancestors on the Mātaatua canoe.
 Tribes in both the Bay of Plenty and Northland maintain strong ties, and a reunion was held in 1986.
 A replica of the Mātaatua rests at the Mataatua Reserve in Whakatāne.

+Three wharenui (meeting houses), at Ruatāhuna, Whakatāne and Rotorua, are named after the Mātaatua canoe.